pvrgreeninternational/Paulownia-Planters-Guide--Caribbean/BusinessPlan/readme.md

-# The Ultimate Business Plan
+# The Business Plan
-(Paulownia Tree Plantation)
+(Our 1st Paulownia Tree Plantation)

 Details:
  - 33 Hecters of land (95% fit for purpose)